lunjon/gokdl/README.md

 ## API

-The generall API for module (including the types Doc, Node, Arg and Prop) is not done at all.
+The generall API for module (including the types Doc, Node, Arg and Prop) is yet to be done

 Although it can be used, it is very rough.
-So I'll work on that when the parsing is more mature.

 ## Implementation Status